Body Fat Calculator

 Your estimated body fat percentage classifies adiposity using American Council on Exercise (ACE) guidelines.
 Ranges differ for women and men — the cards below show both reference bands; your live result highlights the category that matches your calculated BFP.

 * ACE categories are screening references, not diagnoses.
-Jackson & Pollock ideal percentages (chapter 05) provide age-specific context — compare trends over time and consult a qualified professional for clinical body-composition assessment.
+Jackson & Pollock age-group bands (chapter 05) provide Lean / Ideal / Average / Overweight context when age is entered — compare trends over time and consult a qualified professional for clinical body-composition assessment.

 - US Navy circumference formulas for men and women